ZahaEssa/password_manager/README.md

 # Short-answer Questions

 1. **How do we prevent the adversary from learning password lengths?**
-   We ensured each stored password is padded to a fixed maximum length before encryption.
-This approach means that even if the encrypted passwords are observed, an adversary cannot infer the actual length of each password, as they all appear to be the same length after padding.
+  We added padding to each stored password to make them all the same length before encrypting.
+This way, even if someone could see the encrypted data, they wouldn’t be able to guess the actual length of any password.

 2. **How do we prevent swap attacks?**
-   To defend against swap attacks, we implemented HMAC for each domain name to create unique, tamper-proof keys in the key-value store (KVS).
-Since each domain’s HMAC is linked to the encrypted data, any attempt to swap entries would be detected, as the HMAC verification would fail for mismatched entries.
-This ensures that if an adversary tries to swap entries, it triggers an error on retrieval, thereby preventing unauthorized swapping.
+   We used HMAC to generate unique keys for each domain name in our key-value store (KVS).
+Each domain’s HMAC is linked to its encrypted password, so if anyone tries to swap entries, the system detects the mismatch, and an error is triggered.
+This prevents unauthorized swapping.

 3. **Is trusted storage necessary for defending against rollback attacks?**
-   While having a trusted storage location for the SHA-256 hash makes rollback attacks easier to detect, it is not strictly necessary.
-If trusted storage is unavailable, we could store the hash alongside the encrypted data and use periodic checks to verify integrity.
-However, this approach could be less secure as an adversary with access to the entire data could modify both the data and its hash.
-Trusted storage remains preferable for stronger defense.
+   Using trusted storage to keep the SHA-256 hash safe is helpful for defending against rollback attacks, but it’s not totally required.
+If trusted storage isn’t available, we could still store the hash with the encrypted data and run regular checks for tampering.
+But this would be less secure, as someone could change both the data and its hash.
+Trusted storage is better for extra safety.

 4. **How would lookups work with a randomized MAC instead of HMAC, and is there a performance penalty?**
-   If a randomized MAC was used, each lookup would require storing multiple versions of the MAC (since it would differ with each generation) or implementing a complex search.
-This would likely involve re-computing the MAC with the randomized component each time for lookup, adding computational overhead and increasing retrieval time.
-Therefore, a randomized MAC could result in a performance penalty due to additional computation.
+  With a randomized MAC, each lookup would be harder because each MAC would be different every time.
+This would mean storing multiple versions of the MAC or adding a search process, which would slow things down.
+So, yes, using a randomized MAC would likely add a performance penalty.

 5. **How do we reduce leakage of the record count?**
-   To obscure the exact number of records, we could use a data structure that groups records in fixed-size "bins."
-The number of records in each bin could be kept consistent, so only the logarithmic size (in terms of bins) is leaked.
-This approach would allow for efficient lookup while only revealing a range (like log₂(k)), making it harder for an adversary to know the exact count.
+   To hide the exact number of records, we could organize records in groups, or “bins,” of a fixed size.
+By keeping each bin’s count consistent, we’d only show the approximate number of records, making it harder to guess the real count.

 6. **How could we add multi-user support without compromising other data?**
-   For multi-user access, we would create distinct encryption keys for each shared password entry, stored separately and accessible only to authorized users (e.g., Alice and Bob for the shared entry).
-Each user’s other data would be encrypted with keys specific to them.
-Thus, only the shared entry is accessible with shared keys, while their other data remains secure.
-This approach maintains data separation and security across users.
+   To allow multi-user access for shared entries, we’d create separate encryption keys for each shared password.
+These keys would only be accessible to the users who need them (like Alice and Bob for shared entries).
+Each user’s other data would be encrypted with their own keys, so only the shared entry would be accessible to both, keeping everything else secure and separate.